 - Take Inventory At Home.
 If you are planning to buy curriculum and other resources from the conference, be sure to take an inventory of your current materials and make a list of what you need.

-- Take pictures of books you own.
+- Take pictures of the books you own.
 I like to take pictures of our YWAM books since I know they will be at the conference offering awesome deals and I will not remember which books we already have.

 - Set a budget.
 If possible, bring cash in the amount you have budgeted.
 Be sure to bring your shopping/wishlist for the curriculum and other products the vendors offer.